FrancescoBellini92/Todo-React/README.md

 ## Todo app with React & Laravel (React frontend)
-This repository contains the front end for a react todo app.
+This repository contains the front end for a todo list app, written in React.

-App features consist in:

-1) Being able to create todos and group them in lists

-2) Being able to set them as completed or deleted

-This is still a work in progress project
+In this project I use React and a variety of third-part libraries (e.g., React-Redux, React-Router) to deepen my understanding of the React ecosystem

 ## For cloning the repo
 After cloning the repository, run npm install to install all required dependencies.